Sustainable Procurement of Palm Oil

 (3) Japan Sustainable Palm Oil Network

-Fuji Oil Holdings Inc. has been a full member of the Japan Sustainable Palm Oil Network since FY2019, in support of its aim of promoting sustainable palm oil procurement and consumption throughout the Japanese industry.
+Fuji Oil Holdings Inc. has been a full member of the Japan Sustainable Palm Oil Network since October 2019, in support of its aim of promoting sustainable palm oil procurement and consumption throughout the Japanese industry.

 (4) Palm Oil Collaboration Group

 Since June 2020, Fuji Oil Holdings Inc. has been participating in the Palm Oil Collaboration Group (POCG),* which brings together companies from every stage of the palm oil supply chain with the aim of accelerating effective action toward NDPE commitments.
-Currently, we are an active member of the Social Issues Working Group, which addresses human rights issues.
-This working group created the Human Rights Due Diligence Library of Tools in FY2021 to support member companies in their implementation of human rights due diligence.
-It also identified the following three key areas that companies need to work on in the future.
+Currently, we are an active member of the Social Issues Working Group, which discusses and resolves human rights issues.
+The following are key areas that companies need to work on in the future.

 • Human rights due diligence in management systems

-• Responsible recruitment in Malaysia’s palm oil industry, which is predominantly made up of foreign workers
+• Responsible recruitment in Malaysia’s palm oil industry, which is predominantly made up of migrant workers

 We will continue participating and contributing to the working group to develop effective solutions to achieve NDPE.